frothygreen/reimagined-broccoli/README.md

 **other pages**

-- Letters to the Editor: text file where where where can "talk to each other."
+- Letters to the Editor: text file where where where can "talk to each other." (set to edit for easier reading of long lines)
 - Rules: Markdown file where we can play with "Constraint Sets."
 - Links: Mardown file where we can add links